 If you live in Queensland, and Brisbane specifically, you can smell when spring arrives on the breeze.
 One day we’re all choking on the annual dusty-dry winds, the next you can smell flowering eucalypts, sun-warmed grass and salt off the river.
 The air is suddenly humid-sweet and it’s now that our region is offering up spectacular produce in what is arguably the best weather of the year.

 For a Queensland chef, there’s almost too much choice.
 As soon as a seasonal dish has been developed and launched, something new is at its best and crying out for a place on the menu.
 There’s the thrilling, anxiety-inducing dilemma of how to fit every amazing ingredient and innovative idea onto the menu at once, while doing our local growers, catchers and makers their due justice.

-Freshly launched in 2018, Innes-Will unveiled a reimagined menu style for the GOMA Restaurant, taking advantage of the frequent and abrupt changes in our region’s seasonal availability.
+Freshly launched in 2018 was a reimagined menu style for the GOMA Restaurant, taking advantage of the frequent and abrupt changes in our region’s seasonal availability.
 The menu will stay in a state of flux indefinitely, with dishes changing week to week.
 To complement this exciting and ever-changing offering, the wine list has undergone a revamp; including some new surprising and curious drops from around Australia, along with more highlights from Queensland estates.

 When you open the menu on your next visit, you’ll be looking at a cross section of the region’s abundance at that moment in time; along with the culinary technique of the team and their passion for picking out the most interesting and overlooked ingredients – all with their own story, history and origin.